-Mark B. Fisher, founder of MBF Clearing Corporation and well-known futures trader, inspires this system trading idea.
+Mark B. Fisher, founder of MBF Clearing Corporation and well-known futures trader, inspires this pivots trading idea.
 Fisher published The Logical Trader, Applying a Method to the Madness in 2002, in which he introduced several novel concepts to a larger trading audience, including pivots.
-I do not know if he invented pivots, but there is no doubt he popularized them.
+I do not know if he invented pivots trading, but there is no doubt he popularized them.

 To calculate the pivot price, simply use formula: